widgetti/solara/solara/website/pages/docs/content/00-introduction.md

 Solara uses proven technologies and mature standards.
 Grow from a one-off experiment in the Jupyter notebook to a dynamic data portal in production.
 Built on top of [Reacton](/docs/understanding/reacton) keeps your code complexity under control.

 We care about developer experience.
-Solara will give your hot code reloading and type hints to faster development.
+Solara will give your hot code reloading and type hints for faster development.

 ## Why is Solara created?